peeterjoot/physicsplay/phy1610-scientific-computing/README.ps11.txt

    Modifications to the supplied 1d solver skeleton code to partition the work into multiple MPI tasks.

+ps10.sh

+   qsub script used to test scaling.

+#--------------------------------------
+# stuff that was strictly for ps10:

 ps10/compareoutput.sh
    A script used to numerically compare the size=1 output for the zeroth timestep to that of size=2,5,10.
    Was also used to do the same for the pre-timestep local partitioning of the density (rho) and grid array (x).

-ps10.sh

-   qsub script used to test scaling.

 ps10/timeem.csv
 ps10/minTimeVsParallelism.csv